jahua/chatbot/README.md

 # Tourism Data Chatbot

-An intelligent chatbot system for analyzing tourism data in Switzerland, powered by Claude AI.
+An intelligent chatbot system for analyzing tourism data in Switzerland, powered by OpenAI.

 ## Features